Routing strategies in DynamoDB - Amazon DynamoDB

 Client-driven request routing

-With client-driven request routing, an end user client such as an application, a web page with JavaScript another client will keeps track of the valid application endpoints.
-In this case that will be application endpoints like an Amazon API Gateway rather than literal DynamoDB endpoints.
-The end user client uses its own embedded logic to choose which Region to communicate with.
-It may choose based on random selection, lowest observed latencies, highest observed bandwidth measurements, or locally-performed health checks.
+With client-driven request routing, illustrated in the following diagram, the end user client (an application, a web page with JavaScript, or another client) keeps track of the valid application endpoints (for example, an Amazon API Gateway endpoint rather than a literal DynamoDB endpoint) and uses its own embedded logic to choose the Region to communicate with.
+It might choose based on random selection, lowest observed latencies, highest observed bandwidth measurements, or locally performed health checks.

 Diagram of how writing to a client's chosen target works.

-The advantage to client-driven request routing is it can be adaptive to things such as real-world public internet traffic conditions to switch Regions should it notice any degraded performance.
+As an advantage, client-driven request routing can adapt to things such as real-world public internet traffic conditions to switch Regions if it notices any degraded performance.
 The client must be aware of all potential endpoints, but launching a new Regional endpoint is not a frequent occurrence.

-With the write to any Regionmode, a client can unilaterally select its preferred endpoint.
+With write to any Region mode, a client can unilaterally select its preferred endpoint.
 If its access to one Region becomes impaired, the client can route to another endpoint.

 With the write to your Region mode, the client needs to determine the home region for the data set it’s working against.
 For example, if the client corresponds to a user account and each user account is homed to a Region, the client can request the appropriate endpoint from a global login system.